alexshenoy/guild-chat/README.md

 > $ bundle install

+## Running the tests

+To run the tests, use the following command:

+> $ rails test

 ## Running the server

 You can start the application, but running the rails server and browsing to http://localhost:3000